 With the growing interest among homeowners to construct ADUs, the design and construction industry have responded with model architectural plans and prefabricated or modular units for ADUs which provide "off-the-shelf" design options for homeowners.
 These options can reduce the cost of hiring an architect or designer to prepare a customized plan for a client.
-While these plans still require a building permit from the City (or for prefabricated or modular units a state certification), the permit process can be simplified and streamlined.
+While these plans still require a complete building permit (for foundation and superstructure) from the City (or for prefabricated or modular units a state certification and only limited specialty permits), the permit process can be simplified and streamlined.
 The City may consider pre-approved plans as a streamlining option, to provide homeowners with greater assurance that their plans meet building and fire code standards.
 It should be noted however that Zoning Clearance and a Building Permit are still required to confirm conformance with zoning standards and to review the foundation design, electrical, mechanical, and plumbing work.